MoAlyousef/floui-rs/README.md

         - Local files can be loaded using WebView::load_url() but need to be preceded by `file:///`, the files should be added to your xcode project.
     - On Android:
         - To load local files, precede them with `file:///` and the path of the file, which should be added to an assets folder (File > New > Folder > Assets folder).
 This then can be loaded using WebView::load_url().
-        - To load http requests, you need to enable the internet permission in your AndroidManifest.xml: <uses-permission android:name="android.permission.INTERNET" />
+        - To load http requests, you need to enable the internet permission in your AndroidManifest.xml: `<uses-permission android:name="android.permission.INTERNET" />`

+## Creating new widgets
+Wrapping platform widgets doesn't require using C++, it requires that the widget implements WidgetExt, and the underlying (JNI jobject pointer for Android, UIView on iOS) can be retrieved.
+You can use the jni-rs crate and objc crates for such purposes.

 ## Target-specific structure
 ### iOS